 The following sub-committees and working parties meet on a regular basis and report to the Management Committee:

-The Building and Works Working Party takes care of all building repairs and planned maintenance.
+Building and Works Working Party takes care of all building repairs, maintenance and planned maintenance.

-The Finance Working Party looks after all aspects of the Co-operative’s finances including accounts and budgets.
+Finance Working Party looks after all aspects of the Co-operative’s finances including accounts and budgets, and ensures the Co-op is financially viable to operate as a housing provider.

-The Gardens and Grounds Sub-Committee explores and administers all aspects of Co-op owned grounds and gardens.
+Gardens and Grounds Sub-Committee monitors and administers Co-op owned grounds and gardens.

 The Co-operative currently employs four members of staff: a full-time Housing Manager, a full-time Maintenance Officer, a part-time Administrative Assistant and a part-time Gardener/Porter.
 It also employs a book-keeper, an accountant, a firm of auditors and a firm of solicitors as required.